rtlabs-com/p-net/doc/implementation_details.rst

 MrpRingStateData
 MrpInstanceDataAdjustBlock
 MrpInstanceDataRealBlock
-PDPortMrpIcDataAdjust               For interconnecion ring PDPortMrpIcDataCheck                For interconnecion ring PDPortMrpIcDataReal (read only)     For interconnecion ring
+PDPortMrpIcDataAdjust               For interconnection ring PDPortMrpIcDataCheck                For interconnection ring PDPortMrpIcDataReal (read only)     For interconnection ring
 =================================== ========================================================

 The MRP client uses a state machine with these states: